aussie-battler/Alias-Anomaly-Creatures/README.md

 					"B_Carryall_ghex_F"  //backpack
 				];
 ```
 + Add a weed crop by uncommenting CUP_A2_p_fiberplant_ep1 in occupationFarty.sqf & occupationScreamer.sqf
++ Harvest the weed adding this cool script by @GolovaRaoul http://www.exilemod.com/topic/24426-harvest-weed/
 + Change the loot $$cash$$ amount search for:
 ```
 _box setVariable ["ExileMoney", (5000 + round (random (20000))),true];//Adds between $5K to $20K in poptabs to the loot crate